One offering of the course is currently available with limited places.

 Sign up, pricing, and payment plan

-Amounts include booking charges.
+Amounts include transaction fees.

-- €208 – This amount does not fully cover the costs of the continuous refinement, running, and teaching of the course.
-I recognise this is still not an insignificant amount of money to part with when you have very little.
-Over time I hope to be able to reduce this lower end of the scale and also offer full scholarships.
+(I) PARTIAL CONTRIBUTION TIERS: These amounts currently do not fully cover the costs of the continuous refinement, running, and teaching of the course.
+I recognise these are not insignificant amounts of money to part with when you have very little.
+Over time I hope to be able to reduce this lower end of the scale and also eventually offer full scholarships.

-- €416 – This amount covers the cost of the course.
-Opting for this amount does not necessarily mean that you have significant financial means.
+(II) FULL CONTRIBUTION TIERS: These amounts fully cover the cost of the course.
+Opting for these amounts does not necessarily mean that you have significant financial means.
 It means that you consider participation in this course important and parting with this amount of money will not cause financial difficulty for you.

-- €620(+) – Pay it forward.
-If you have the financial means and are willing to support others in the participation of this valuable work, please consider sharing €620 or more depending on your means and willingness at this time.
-This course will be continually offered and refined into the future.
+(III) PAY IT FORWARD TIER: If you have the financial means and are willing to support others in the participation of this valuable work, please consider sharing the suggested amount below or more depending on your means and willingness at this time.
 The generosity of those with more significant financial means will allow me to offer increasingly lower prices or scholarships on the lower end of the scale to support more people to partake in this work.
 It will also allow for guest collaborations in future which will enrich the experience.

 Deposit and payment plan

-Full single payment is also an option.
+One full single payment is also an option.

 I kindly request that you only sign up for this course if you are sure that it is right for you, and that you have the necessary time and space to participate fully.
 This policy is in place to care for the time, effort, and energy it takes me to formulate and deliver this course with a deliberately small number of people, as well as due to the fact that otherwise the place could have been offered to someone else.

-After this cut off point of 4 weeks, there will be no refunds given once payment has been made except in extremely rare circumstances.
+After this cut off point of 3 weeks, there will be no refunds given once payment has been made except in extremely rare circumstances.